 Much bigger than you would expect, darker than the room can hold, and home to an eerie staircase up to the Kings’ quarters.
-I found some humor in the stairs from the upper level to the kitchen.
-Comedy in the sense that the main entrance stairs are a mere ten feet away, and the side staircase is not needed.
-It’s as if there needed to be a secret slip to the kitchen, a hidden staircase that’s reserved for one.
+I found humor in the stairs from the upper level to the kitchen.
+Comedy in that the main entrance stairs are a mere ten feet away, and the side staircase is not needed.
+It’s as if there needed to be a secret slip to the kitchen, a hidden staircase reserved for one.

 Graceland’s Media Room

 Suppose you can plant yourself in the seventies and appreciate this room’s forward-thinking.
 In that case, you’ll understand its significance today: three televisions, an oversized sectional couch, and a jukebox containing Elvis’s collection.
 Undeniable airline Esque decor is accompanied by a corner bar.
 And, to top it off, a mirrored ceiling!
 I found this room about as relaxing as diving with sharks.
 And, the decor made me quince.

 This photo is unfiltered and unedited.
 The room is as yellow and tacky as you see, and there are no windows.